kodecocodes/english-style-guide/README.md

 **screen gestures**
 You _tap_ something on a screen, you don't _click_, _touch_ or _press_ it; the only exception to this is a _long press_ on an object on the phone's screen.

+## Unity Terms and Capitalization

+_Capitalize and style terms as below._

+Animator

+Animation View

+Component

+Coroutine

+Game View

+GameObject

+Hierarchy

+Inspector

+Mecanim

+Prefab

+Project Browser

+Scene

+Scene View

+Transform

+UI

+Unity Editor

+## Other Unity Style Guidelines

+**animated gifs** Use animated gifs only once for an operation.
+When repeating the operation, use either a screenshot or refer the reader back to the animated gif.

+**bolding**  Often times when writing Unity tutorials, bolding is a multistep step process when making adjustments.
+Bold each object in the process:

+_Example:_ In the **Hierarchy**, select the **SpaceShip** and from the **Inspector**, and inside the **Alien Component**, set the **IsDead** property to **false**.

+**project assets** All assets in a project should be named using __UpperCamelCase__.

+**spoilers** Use spoilers to "quiz" readers on repeated operations in the tutorial.